茶叶蛋 Marbled Tea Eggs

 If ever there was a perfect portable snack, it’s the hard-boiled egg.
 Each one is packed with lean protein, vitamins, and antioxidants.
 Not only are they filling and a good source of energy, but eggs contain choline, a nutrient that regulates the brain, nervous system, and cardiovascular health.
 Choline helps maintain brain cell membranes’ structure, which helps relay messages to the nerves and muscles.

-A bit of seasoning is all one needs for a tasty treat on the go — a sprinkle of salt and pepper, a dusting of chili powder or smoked paprika compliment the mild and savory flavor.
+A bit of seasoning is all one needs for a tasty treat on the go — a sprinkle of salt and pepper, a dusting of chili powder, or smoked paprika compliment the mild and savory flavor.
 Hard-boiled eggs fit nicely into one’s pocket or lunchbox, providing a convenient and nourishing way to get through the day.

 In Asia, people take the seasoning a bit further by preparing marbled tea eggs at home and stopping by street vendors and open-air markets for a quick bite.
 It’s a popular snack enjoyed year-round, with increased batches on display during the Lunar New Year, representing gold nuggets that symbolize good fortune and posterity for future generations.

-Steeped in a flavorful marinade of soy sauce, star anise, spices, and tea, tea eggs (cha ye dan, 茶叶蛋) resemble beautifully carved marble orbs with delicate veins of color crisscrossing the surface.
+Steeped in a flavorful marinade of soy sauce, star anise, spices, and tea, tea eggs (cha ye dan, 茶叶蛋) resemble beautifully carved marbled orbs with delicate veins of color crisscrossing the surface.
 A platter of eggs looks more like art than something to eat.

 As with most recipes, ingredients can vary a bit, depending on personal preferences with added spices.
 Here’s a basic formula for 12 eggs.